 Honors courses are designed to be more academically challenging and enriching than non-Honors courses.
 They provide opportunities for more discussion as well as more independent and creative work.

-An H-Option is a formal contract between an Honors student and professor.
+An H-Option Project is a formal contract between an Honors student and professor.
 It allows the student to receive honors credit(s) in a course that does not have an honors designation.
 The H-Option requires the student to work with the professor to design and implement an honors curriculum that goes above and beyond the regular course requirements.
 Students will receive honors credits upon successful completion of the H-Option with a course grade of "B" or higher.
-To learn more, see The Guidelines for H-Option Projects, Sample H-Option Projects for 100/200 Courses, and Sample H-Option Projects for 300/400 Courses.
+To learn more, visit the H-Option page of the website.

 To remain in the University Honors Program, students are required to maintain a cumulative GPA of at least 3.4.
-In order to graduate with University Honors, a student must earn 21 Honors credits.
-Beginning with first-year students who entered the UHP in Fall 2015, at least 6 of the 21 Honors credits must be undertaken at the 300 or 400 level (by way of Honors courses/sections or H-Option contracts).
-While Honors students who are in their second, third, or fourth year in the program in Fall 2015 are encouraged to undertake Honors credits in 300 or 400 level courses, they are exempt from this distribution requirement.
+In order to graduate with University Honors, a student must earn 21 Honors Credits.
+At least 6 of the 21 Honors Credits must be undertaken at the 300 or 400 level (by way of Honors courses/sections or H-Option contracts).
+Honors students may only earn 6 of their 21 Honors Credits by way of Honors 498 courses.
+Additionally, if Honors students choose to pursure Honors Exchange Credits, 9 of their 21 credits must still be earned by way of Honors Coursework or H-Option Projects.